bjnepali7/JAVALearning/README.md

 # JAVALearning
-My journey to laring the java  language
+My journey to learing the java  language